 FITNESS & SKILLS

-The surface of this trail is around 142km sealed road, 28km gravel road and 10km cycleway.
-Much of it passes through remote, undulating countryside with a number of significant climbs (and descents!).
-It is rated Grade 4 (advanced), so is recommended for fit and experienced cyclists only.
+Much of the route passes through remote, undulating countryside with a number of significant climbs (and descents!).
+It is rated grade 4 (advanced), so is recommended for fit riders with cycle touring experience.

 TYPE OF BIKE

 Although the route mainly follows sealed roads, the rougher gravel sections mean a touring bike or mountain bike with wide road tyres or knobbly tyres are most suitable.
 E-bikes, with sufficient battery capacity, are also acceptable.
 The remoteness of this ride means that riders should ideally have basic mechanical skills and carry a tool kit and spares.